 Do not rotate tires.
 The front and rear tires have a different size.
 The left and right tires have different unidirectional tread patterns.

 Tire Replacement

-Tires replacement should be performed by an authorized Can-Am dealer.
+Tires replacement should be performed by an authorized Can-Am dealer, a repair shop or person of your choosing.